 Q2.
 How do I know if I am a good candidate for UFE?

 If you are suffering from symptomatic fibroids and experiencing heavy, painful menstruation for more than a week, frequent urination, pelvic pain or pressure, back pain, pain in the lower legs or pain during sexual intercourse, you are a good candidate for UFE.

 Q3.
 What is the recovery time for UFE?

 UFE is a non-surgical procedure and a majority of women recover in 1-2 weeks which means less days missed at work as compared to surgical fibroid treatments.

 Q4.
 How do I prepare for a UFE procedure?

 Wear comfortable clothes on the day of the procedure.
-Arrive 15 minutes earlier before the procedure.
-Our interventional radiologists will give you a light sedative to help you relax before performing the procedure.
+You should arrive 15 minutes earlier before the procedure.
+After you complete your registration, one of our interventional radiologists will give you a light sedative to help you relax before performing the procedure.

 Q5.
 What is the success rate of a UFE procedure?

 UFE has been performed safely on thousands of women worldwide and has a much lower risk of complications as compared to surgical treatment for fibroids.

 Q7.
 What can I expect after a UFE procedure?